Getting ready for fall allergy season

 Clean a Little More Than Usual

 You may be staying inside more to avoid getting sick, but that doesn’t mean you’re escaping allergens altogether.
+A big trigger for your allergies during fall season is dust mites.

 Dust mites accumulate frequently.
 With more dust in the air from dying leaves and plant matter, you’ll want to clean your home a bit more often than you normally would.